Continued from Part 1...

 What is the most bizarre request you’ve ever had?
 Were you able/willing to do it?
 Did it work?

 I have a longtime guest who works in the convention industry who used to host an amazing Halloween party at his house every year.
-He has longish, greying hair, a very “I’m a cool, creative guy” look.
+He has longish, greying hair and a very “I’m a cool, creative guy” look.
 His Halloween party was a huge deal, and everyone went above and beyond with their costumes.
-One year, his 20-something son decided he wanted to be his dad for Halloween, so he grew out his hair, and the day of Halloween, I cut it into his dad’s cut, and we turned it gray.
+One year, his 20-something son decided he wanted to be his dad for Halloween, so he grew out his hair.
+On the day of Halloween, I cut it into his dad’s cut, and we turned it gray.
 It was amazing how much they looked alike!

 What is the best thing people can do for their hair outside of the salon?